Categories

 It is served in small glasses like brandy and similarly produced by boiling with various wines, cherries, or plums.
 You might think that a slightly sweet, full-bodied drink is suitable for the evening hours, but for locals, breakfast and Rakija often go hand in hand, just as offers of a glass of Rakija can fall at any time of the day.

-Red Lake (Crveno jezero) is a freshwater karst lake in southern Croatia near the city of Imotski, located in a deep karst funnel formed during the destruction of an intra-rock cave.
-The lake is named so because of the red-brown color of the surrounding vertical banks, covered with iron oxide.
+Red Lake (Crveno jezero) is a freshwater karst Lake in southern Croatia near the city of Imotski, located in a deep karst funnel formed during the destruction of an intra-rock cave.
+The Lake is named for the red-brown color of the surrounding vertical banks, which are covered with iron oxide.

 Shortly after the Latin Bridge was built in 1541, it was demolished as it was made of wood and was uncomfortable.
 So it was turned to stone.
-After 200 years, it was completely washed away by water, but, as the oldest bridge in all of Sarajevo, it had to be restored.
-In itself, it is the central part of the capital and therefore the first communication across the water, but it also has a history that goes beyond the Bosnian borders.
+After 200 years, it was thoroughly washed away by water, but, as the oldest bridge in all of Sarajevo, it had to be restored.
+In itself, it is the central part of the capital and therefore the first point of contact across the water, but it also has a history that extends beyond Bosnian borders.

 Like many surviving structures, the Latin Bridge is now only for pedestrians.
 There are enough other modern automobile bridges across the Milyacka River - functional and wide.
 Near the bridge, there is an excellent Museum of the Latin Bridge, where visitors can learn in detail about what happened on that day, which provoked the beginning of the First World War, which changed the world order of our planet so much and consider artifacts recovered during the reconstruction of buildings in the vicinity of the bridge and at other excavation archaeological sites in the neighborhood.